 Eucharistic celebrations form a very important part of our Collective Worship.
 Opportunities for children to plan and participate are maximised and parents and other members of the school and Parish communities are encouraged to attend.
-The dates of Whole school or class masses are published as part of the whole-school calendar at the beginning of the academic year.
+The dates of Whole school or House masses are published as part of the whole-school calendar at the beginning of the academic year.
 The celebrations will take the following forms:

-• Whole school Masses, ensuring we celebrate Holy Days of Obligation when they occur during the school year.

-- Class Liturgical Prayer for KS1 prepared by the children and for the children.
-These are smaller and more personal to the children - Class Mass for KS2 prepared by the children and teachers for the children and parents.
-These masses are smaller than the whole school and give the children the opportunity to gather in their class to worship, learn about and pray for their school, family, friends etc. - Whole school liturgical prayer - Class Liturgical Prayer are held at least twice a week.
-Liturgical prayer is prepared by the children and celebrated in their own class. - Children will be encouraged to participate in school-lead Sunday masses
+- Whole school Masses, ensuring we celebrate Holy Days of Obligation when they occur during the school year. - House Mass prepared by the children and teachers for the children and parents.
+These masses are smaller than the whole school and give the children the opportunity to gather in their houses to worship, learn about their house Saint and pray for their school, family, friends etc. - Whole school Celebration of the Word - Class Celebration of the Word are held at least once a week.
+Celebration of the Word is prepared by the children and celebrated in their own class. - Children will be encouraged to participate in school-lead Sunday masses